gotar1/Panda-Challenge/README.md

 ### Bottom Performing Schools (By % Overall Passing)

 * Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
 Include all of the same metrics as above.

 ### Math Scores by Grade\*\*

-* Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Created a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Reading Scores by Grade